Skip to main content

 )

-# Average all embeddings for this intent
+# Average all embeddings -- the centroid of this intent's meaning

 embeddings = [e.embedding for e in response.data]